 - Grow the most expensive produce – What are your favorite veggies?
 Write down a list and head to the grocery store to find out which ones are the priciest.
 If you live in a climate with harsh winters, grow and freeze produce that’s expensive or hard to find during the cold months.

 - Scour the neighborhood on garbage day – Establishing a garden doesn’t have to hurt your wallet!
 Drive around town on trash day to look for found objects that might be used to build raised beds or act as plant supports.
+You can also find potting soil this way.

 - Choose easy to maintain plants – This is particularly important if you’re a beginner.
 Don’t choose hard to care for plants if you haven’t yet developed a green thumb.
 It’ll likely be a waste of money, and you’ll end up discouraged.